-Grade Area (ha) % of Site
+Grade Area (ha) % of Site % of Agricultural Land

-3b 3.4 100.0
+3b 3.9 95.0 100.0 (3.9 ha)

+Woodland 0.2 5.0

-Total area of site 3.4
+Total area of site 4.1 100.0

 - 1.6 Appendix I gives a general description of the grades, subgrades and land use categories identified in the survey.
 The main classes are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield. - 1.7 The agricultural land on the site has all been classified as Subgrade 3b, moderate quality agricultural land.
-The main limitation associated with this land is soil wetness due to the interaction between the relatively moist climatic conditions that prevail in the area and the poorly drained, clayey soils which occur on the site.
-This interaction causes prolonged waterlogging in the soils which restricts the period during which the land can be effectively worked without causing damage, and affects crop growth and yield potential.
+The land is restricted to this subgrade principally as a result of a soil wetness limitation, although a slope limitation also exists on the western side of the site, where slopes in excess of 7° occur.
+Due to the clayey soils that predominate over the site and the relatively moist climatic conditions that prevail in the area, the land will suffer prolonged periods of waterlogging restricting the time that the land may be safely worked without causing damage to the soils, and adversely affecting crop growth and yield potential.